-The freshwater tank is located behind the rear axle, with the drain tap located in the offside rear corner skirt.
-The waste water tank is on the nearside of the vehicle with the large metal drain tap positioned in the skirt pocket ahead of the axle.
+The freshwater tank is located behind the rear axle with the drain tap in the offside rear skirt immediately behind the rear axle.
+The waste water tank is at the extreme rear of the vehicle with its drain tap positioned further rearward.

-For capacities of both see the Technical Specification Section.
+For capacities of both see the Technical Specification Section (page 8-1).